San Pete Valley Railway (1874-1890)

 June 15, 1880

 An article by C. R. Savage in regard to San Pete Valley, and the new railroad.
 He was down that way recently, and reports that 500 tons of 40-lb. rail is on the way, engines and cars are ordered, and the grade to Wales (from Nephi), some 30 miles, is to be completed by the 4th of July.
 Ties are now arriving along the route of the railroad.
+Savage also mentioned that Sir Henry Tyler of London was the railroad's president, and Sydney I. Smithers, also of London, was secratary, with Simon Bamberger as managing director of both the railroad and the coal and coke company.
 (Salt Lake Herald, June 15, 1880)

 June 23, 1880